DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/teachers-pension-scheme.md

 It’s a defined benefit pension, which means it’s based on your salary rather than the amount you contribute.

-If your salary increases, you and your employer's pension contributions will increase too.
+If your salary increases, the pension contributions you and your employer make will increase too.
 You can also choose to pay extra contributions if you want to.
 [Learn more about paying extra contributions on the teachers' pension scheme website](https://www.teacherspensions.co.uk/members/working-life/paying-in/increasing-your-pension/additional-pension.aspx).

 ## Teachers' pension contributions are tax-free